 13 Fantastic Hiking, Biking and Horseback Riding Trails in North Dakota

 More than 25 miles of trails crisscross this popular park’s stunning Badlands terrain.
 Most trails are accessible only by horseback or foot.
-Guided tours and horse rentals are available.
+You must bring your own horse.
 Bobcats, mule deer, golden eagles and other wildlife roam this primitive North Dakota park.

 This trail is a premier footpath that links communities, forests and prairies across seven northern states.
 Much of the NCNST in North Dakota is located on open, rolling prairie, perfect for scenic strolls and photo ops.